The World Deadlift Championships: Records

-2025
+2025 World Deadlift Championships

 The 2025 World Deadlift Championships were held at the Utilita Arena Birmingham in Birmingham, as the opening event for Giants Live World Open.
-Iceland's Hafþór Júlíus Björnsson returned to the championships and broke both his own all-time world record as well as the long standing championship record by speed repping 510 kg before proceeding to do the rest of the 5 events of the Giants Live World Open, and winning the full competition.
+Hafþór Júlíus Björnsson returned to the championships and broke both his own all-time world record as well as the long standing championship record by lifting 510 kg, winning the championship before proceeding to do the rest of the 6-event Giants Live World Open, and winning the entire competition as well.